droefs/HLISA/README.md

 **scroll_to**(*x, y*)

-Scrolls to pixel *x* and pixel *y*. **Warning: up to 56 pixels can be scrolled more than specified in the parameters to prevent detection.**
+Scrolls to let the viewport top left corner be at pixel *x* and pixel *y*. **Warning: up to 56 pixels can be scrolled more than specified in the parameters to prevent detection.**

 ### Limitations